 “I’m happy to confirm that you did not.”
 Just as I hear the words, the Messenger appears next to me with no warning or fanfare.
 “How are you faring today, Liadain?”

 “You don’t really look like a Messenger, do you?”
 I ask.
-I vaguely recognized Vyuji’s name when she first gave it, so I must have picked it up somewhere, but I’ve never heard her mentioned directly.
+I vaguely recognized Vyuji’s name when she first gave it, so I must have picked it up somewhere, but I don’t recall anything specific about her.
 Stores are full of Messenger merchandise, cuddly toys and mascot charms said to be made in their images.
 Enne, the most popular of the six, is apparently some kind of fluffy pink cloud-animal.
 Art by Keepers or sourced from their descriptions shows him as a round tuft of wispy fur with big dark puppy-eyes, two front seal flippers but no back limbs, and no visible mouth under his shiny black nose.
 There are never any little stuffed fish-girls on the shelves next to him.

 Vyuji looks down at herself wryly.
 “Would you prefer it if I did?”